Saja28/Saja28/README.md

 # 👋 Hi, I'm Sajedeh Khaledi

 🎓 I have a Master’s degree in Control Engineering
-🔍 I’m passionate about Python, data engineering, and financial technology
-💼 I’m looking for roles in companies — data engineer, business analyst, or Python developer
+🔍 I’m passionate about Python, data engineering, and Data science 💼 I’m looking for roles in companies — data engineer, business analyst, or Python developer
 🛠️ I’m learning AWS, SQL, and advanced Python
-🎯 My goal: Become job-ready in 3 months for data/trading jobs

 ## 📈 My Projects